Karsilamas

+This dance is also found in many areas of Greece, such as the Aegean islands (Syros, Kythnos, Lesvos, etc.) as well as in Thrace and Macedonia.

-In Greece and Cyprus there is a similar dance named, Antikrystos.
+Apart from Karsilamas, in Greece and Cyprus there is a similar dance named Antikrystos.
 Antikrystos, translates also, as "anti-face", i.e., face-to-face.

 Karsilamas is a couple dance that is still danced in what was the Ottoman Empire, from Persia to Serbia, and in the Macedonia and Thrace regions of Northern Greece.

 Figures of the dance may vary from region to region, but the main theme is two people face each other, and music rhythmically controls their next moves.
 Traditionally, people dance without any figure on their minds, just figures they have seen from their elders.